Homemade Gyros

 - Transfer meat to a cutting board and slice into very thin slices, about 4 inches long.
 This is easier if you cut the loaf in half first.

-- At this point, you can serve but I prefer to sear the meat on a flat top grill or cast iron pan to brown the meat a bit.
+- At this point, you can serve but I prefer to sear the meat on a flat top grill or cast iron pan to brown the meat for just a minute per side.
 This gives it more flavor.
 Just be careful not to cook too long or it will dry out.

-- Brush a little olive oil on your pitas and warm them in the same pan you seared your meat in, until warmed through.
+- Brush a little olive oil on your pitas and place them in the same pan you seared your meat in, flipping to ensure both sides are warmed through.

 - Assemble gyros by placing Tzatziki sauce, sliced meat and optional toppings into center of pita bread and serve warm.